Deepen Your Passions & Community

 We, the student body of Columbia College, with the goal of unifying the student body through one shared system of self-governance, in order to uphold our honor system and to promote better citizenship by developing a feeling of responsibility and providing practice in democratic living, do hereby establish the Columbia College Student Government Association, pledging to support it, respect it, and sustain it.

-The purpose of the Columbia College Activities Board (CCAB) is to provide and coordinate social and recreational activities that are fun and beneficial to the students.
-The Columbia College Activities Board works cooperatively with the Student Government Association and other campus organizations to promote interest in social events on and off campus and to encourage college unity and spirit through a variety of activities and traditional events such as Ludy Bowl, Mom’s Day, and Dad’s Night.
+The purpose of the Campus Activities Board (CAB) is to provide and coordinate social and recreational activities that are fun and beneficial to the students.
+The CAB works cooperatively with the Student Government Association and other campus organizations to promote interest in social events on and off campus and to encourage college unity and spirit through a variety of activities and traditional events.

 The purpose of CSA is to inform commuter students of events on campus and in the community, and to act as a voice for the concerns of the commuter population.